Conventicle: England under the Tudors

 It was not until after the Reformation that 'conventicle' gained a legal connotation: descriptive of the meeting place or assemblage for worship or consultation of those who departed from the Established Church of England.
 Queen Elizabeth, in her contest with Puritanism, supported the Act of Uniformity, which demanded that all subjects of the Realm must conform to the tenets of the Church established by law.
 Clerical nonconformity was punished by deposition.

-As a result of the following inquisition, so many ministers died that their places either remained empty or were filled by incompetent and unpopular substitutes.
+As a result, many ministers were removed so that their places either remained empty or were filled by incompetent and unpopular substitutes.
 Many people disliked this, and gathered together for worship in private houses or other suitable places.
 These conventicles were, under that label, expressly declared illegal.
 The 11th Article of the Book of Canons (drawn up in 1603) censures "the maintainers of conventicles"; the 12th, "the maintainers of constitutions made in conventicles"; and the 73rd says:

 "Forasmuch as all conventicles and secret meetings of priests and ministers have ever been justly accounted very hateful to the state of the Church wherein they live, we do ordain that no priests or ministers of the Word of God, nor any other persons, shall meet together in any private house or elsewhere to consult upon any matter or course to be taken by them, or upon their motion or direction by any other, which may any way tend to the impeaching or depraving of the doctrine of the Church of England, or the Book of Common Prayer, or any part of the government or discipline now established in the Church of England, under pain of excommunication ipso facto."